Peidong-Wang/MailPro/README.md

 ## MailPro
 A command line tool notifying the user via email when a program finishes (the command and output of the program).
 Useful when running a time consuming program.

+### Download

+You may fork the source code of MailPro or simply download and extract *mailpro.tar.gz* to use MailPro.
+The following instructions work for both.

 ### Install (configure, more precisely)

 <code>cd</code> to the folder containing mailpro.
 Then run <code>configure</code> as follows.